rule

 Text 35-36

-O brahmin, do you remember what we, living with our spiritual master, did when we once by the wife of our guru were sent to fetch firewood?
-Having entered a big forest arose, o twice-born one, all out of season, a fierce harsh thundering wind and rain.
+Oh brahmin, do you still remember what we did, while living with our spiritual master, when we once by the wife of our guru were sent away to fetch firewood?
+Having entered a big forest, oh twice-born soul, all out of season, a fierce harsh thundering wind arose with rain.

 Text 37

-With the sun having set overcome by darkness could with all the water around no direction, high or low land, be recognized.
+With the sun having set we, with all directions covered in darkness and with all the water around us, could neither recognize the direction nor high or low areas.

-With the sun having set overcome by darkness could with all the water around no direction, high or low land, be recognized.
+With the sun having set overcome by darkness could with all the water around us not the direction nor high or low areas be recognized.
 (Vedabase)

 Text 38